-Can chelation therapy treat heart disease?

 It's unclear whether chelation therapy can treat heart disease.

-Chelation therapy has been used for many years as a treatment for mercury and lead poisoning, but it isn't a proven treatment for heart disease.
+Chelation therapy has long been used as a treatment for mercury and lead poisoning, but it isn't a proven treatment for heart disease.
 It can potentially cause serious side effects when used as a heart disease treatment.
-Even so, some doctors and complementary health practitioners have used chelation therapy to treat heart disease and stroke.
+Even so, some people have received chelation therapy to treat heart disease and stroke.

 Chelation therapy involves weekly treatments of ethylenediaminetetraacetic acid (EDTA) given in a vein.
 Each treatment lasts from 30 minutes to up to several hours.

 In general, the medicine finds and sticks to metals and minerals in the bloodstream.
 This action creates a substance that leaves the body in the urine.
 Some researchers say chelation therapy can treat heart disease because the medicine may stick to — and remove — calcium found in deposits that clog arteries.

 However, chelation therapy for heart disease remains controversial.